norlab/connectedlibtest2/modules/programming/section-3-1.md

 Community-focused outcomes center around the teen engaging, connecting, and building relationships with their peers and with their broader community.
 So-called “soft skills” like collaboration and communication are critical for 21st century workplaces and will improve teens’ lives in general.<sup><a name="2A" href="#2">2</a></sup> Some of these skills can be developed by teens “just” hanging out at the library.

-<blockquote>“While many firms appreciate the flexibility, energy, and tech-savviness of younger workers, they identify academic and soft skills, dependability, and ability to fit into the workplace culture as both fundamental requirements and pervasive weaknesses among younger workers.” <sup><a name="3A" href="#3">3</a></sup></blockquote>
+“While many firms appreciate the flexibility, energy, and tech-savviness of younger workers, they identify academic and soft skills, dependability, and ability to fit into the workplace culture as both fundamental requirements and pervasive weaknesses among younger workers.” <sup><a name="3A" href="#3">3</a></sup>

-##Creativity
+## Creativity

 Creativity outcomes result in teens’ learning how to express themselves, innovate, and solve problems.

-##Digital Citizenship
+## Digital Citizenship

 Digital citizenship means that teens are able to use technology responsibly, ethically, and safely.

-##Learning
+## Learning
 An important part of connected learning is building the capacity to learn more in the future.
 These outcomes focus on building the skills needed to successfully pursue learning independently.

-##Literacies
+## Literacies
 Finally, literacy outcomes result in teens having the ability to use various tools and platforms to create content and express themselves.